ericeilertson/safe_documentation/framework.md

 * **Embargos** \
-  If the SRP identifies vulnerabilities that might need a significant amount of time to fix or mitigate, the DV may opt to embargo these findings until such a time (up to industry standard coordinated disclosure limits, typically 90 days) and elide them from the report, or even hold back the entire report until such a time as the issues have been resolved.
+  If the SRP identifies vulnerabilities that might need a significant amount of time to fix or mitigate, the DV may opt to embargo these findings until such a time (up to industry standard coordinated disclosure limits, typically 90 days) and omit them from the report, or even hold back the entire report until such a time as the issues have been resolved.

 # Appendix A: Example Reports